HarvardMapCollection/tutorials/qgis/join/index.md

 Despite the obvious role of geography in this data (the data is arranged by town), if we were to bring this spreadsheet into a GIS program, the program would not know (without being told by us) which column to interpret as the "geography" to display visually.
 The formats `.csv` or `.xlsx` are not inherently spatial data formats.

-On the other hand, take this Massachusetts municipalities dataset we downloaded from the state government's open data portal and opened in mapping software.
+On the other hand, take this Massachusetts municipalities dataset we downloaded from the state government's open data portal and opened up in a desktop mapping software.
 The data comes available as a `shapefile`, which is an inherently geospatial format.

 ![Screenshot of ](media/1.png)